bhaveshk90/Content-Security-Policy-CSP-Bypass-Techniques/README.md

 <iframe src='data:text/html,<script defer="true" src="data:text/javascript,document.body.innerText=/hello/"></script>'></iframe>

 ```
-I hope you enjoyed reading this.
 Special thanks to @mikispag & @we1x for their contribution to Google Security research in the domain of Content Security Policy secure implementation.

-Thank You!
+#Thank You!#

 For any feedback or suggestions reach out to me @Bhavesh_Thakur_